 Southwark Playhouse – until 27 October 2018

-The Sweet Science of Bruising runs through 27 October.
+The Sweet Science of Bruising is at the Southwark Playhouse until 27 October.